gavinservai/go-microservice-boilerplate/README.md

  6. Search for `aws_elasticache_cluster`.
 Add the value of `cache_nodes.0.address` to your clipboard.
  7. In the project source directory, create a file called `task_revision.json`, pasting the contents of `task_revision_example.json`.
 Paste the value in your clipboard into the REDIS_CLUSTER_ADDRESS.
  8. Use `terraform show` to obtain the `repository_url` from `aws_ecr_repository.hello-repository`.
 Update the appropriate value in the `task_revision.json` file.
 Do not include the leading `https://`.
 Setting up the `task_revision.json` file is necessary for deploying service updates in the future.
+ 9. The service will live at the address of the Load Balancer.
+Use `terraform show`, find `aws_elb.hello_service_elb`, and take the `dns_name`.
+Please note that a Release Deployment must be run for the actual service to run on the infrastructure, as the Docker image must be pushed to the repository, and the service updated with that image.

  > **Note:**
 > The `terraform.tfstate` and `terraform.tfstate.backup` files that are generated should be kept (and likely committed to version control).
 These are necessary to iterate on the infrastructure of the service.
-> **Note:**
-> A Release Deployment must be run for the actual service to run on the infrastructure, as the Docker image must be pushed to the repository, and the service updated.

 ### Updating the Infrastructure